Wednesday, June 28, 2023

 Green

-Divided Personas (I) Your access to Powers and Qualities is restricted by your current form, civilian or heroic.
+Divided Personas (I) Your access to Powers and Qualities is restricted by your current identity, civilian or heroic.
 See above for the specifics.
 You may not use abilities tied to a Power or Quality you do not currently have access to.

 (Gearhead Form Only) Fix-It (A) Boost or Overcome using Inventions.
 Use your Max die.
 Powers: Intuition d10, Inventions d10, Swinging d8, Shapeshifting d8, Wall-Crawling d8